 - Missed what happened on Day 2 of the hearings?
 Click here

-- Get the facts: Court challenge to the CPSO' policy on effective referral
+- Get the facts: Court challenge to the CPSO's policy on effective referral

 DWDC supports the effective referral policy, which aims to ensure that doctors who conscientiously refuse to provide assisted dying don’t impede their patients’ right to choice.
 Our organization, represented by lawyer Kelly Doctor of the Toronto firm Goldblatt Partners LLP, spoke out in court in support of the defence, arguing that the effective referral rule is a necessary safeguard against violations of Ontarians’ patient rights.